Support for Families about COVID-19

 The COVID-19 pandemic presents those in recovery with an unpredecented set of cirumstances which may have an impact on health and well-being.
 In order to support those in recovery at this difficult time, the Alcohol Health Alliance has put together a list of resources that may be useful.

-Scottish Drugs Forum have put together a page of infomation and resources that may be helpful for people using drugs.
+Scottish Drugs Forum has put together a page of information and resources that may be helpful for people using drugs.

 Technology and Going Online Guides